wasabigeek/blog/content/blog/first-steps-to-open-source/index.md

 ## Good things...

 In hindsight, that issue was not a great first pick.
-It already had some attempts, with the most recent just over a week from when I made the PR.
-I think I was just so unsure of myself, I wanted to try it anyway to see if I could actually do this thing.
-If I screwed it up, there were already a few attempts anyhow.
+It already had some attempts, with the most recent just a week before my PR.
+I think I was so unsure of myself, I figured this would be a super low-risk issue to try.
+After all, if I screwed it up, there were other attempts that could be picked up.

 In the end, one of the maintainers took it upon himself to close the issue and credited all the contributors.
-His PR was really a lot better, so I guess it was a way of navigating this long-drawn issue without stepping on any toes.
+His PR was better, but I guess it was mainly a way of navigating this long-drawn issue without stepping on any toes.

 While waiting, I decided to try again.
 We were using a [tool](https://github.com/99designs/iamy) written in Go to manage our AWS IAM at work, but there was a good-to-have feature we wanted and an issue for it.
 So I spent a few week nights and weekends learning Go, doing up the [PR](https://github.com/99designs/iamy/pull/69) and submitting it.